 people_outline

-Interfacial and surface tension of liquids explained DataPhysics Instruments Logo
+Surface tension explained DataPhysics Instruments Logo

 Figure 1: The high surface tension of water is the reason why a water strider does not sink.